gakalmar/Notes/53_Kubernetes_Helm.md

             - `helm upgrade flask-app-with-helm helm/charts/flask-app --install` (if you need to make any changes, eg it didn't work on the first try)
         - Use the 2 commands that get displayed, to get an URL!

+## Udemy courses:
+- **Deployment with minikube (from basic Udemy course):**
+    - Plan:
+        - Images should be ready-to-go on DockerHub
+        - Configurations should be done for:
+            - Creating the container(s)
+            - Creating the networking

+    - Create a separate folder from the project (eg. simple-k8s):
+        - Initialize minikube:
+            - `minikube start`
+        - Start by creating the basic k8s objects:
+            - Create `client-pod.yaml`
+            - Create `client-node-port.yaml` (this is a service!)
+        - Once created, we can add them to our cluster / feed them to `kubectl` (we are using `minikube` for development for now):
+            - `kubectl apply -f client-pod.yaml`
+            - `kubectl apply -f client-node-port.yaml`
+                - You can the also delete these with:
+                    - `kubectl delete -f client-pod.yaml`

+            - Ports explained:
+                - `port: 3050`: this is used by other services in the cluster, that need to reach out to the pod the service connects to (through `targetPort`)
+                - `targetPort: 3000`: This is the port we expose our container on, which is specified in the Pod as `containerPort`
+                - `nodePort: 31515`: This is the port of the node, through which we can connect to.
+So we could type `http://localhost:31515` in theory, but since the VM created by minikube is NOT on localhost, we need to find out it's IP address first:
+                    - To find out the minikube's IP: `minikube ip`
+                    - Now we can connect with: `<minikube-IP>:<nodePort>`, eg `192.168.49.2:31515` (This only works on Linux or Mac!)

+        - Check status:
+            - `kubectl get pods`
+            - `kubectl get pods`
+            - `kubectl get services`

+        - Initialize tunnel to access your app(required on Windows!):
+            - `minikube tunnel` -> then connect to `127.0.0.1` (localhost) instead of the `minikube ip`
+            - `minikube service <nodePort-servce-name> --url` -> this gets you an URL that you can use to directly reach your app

+        - Get detailed info about a Kubernetes Object:
+            - `kubectl describe <object-type> <object-name>`

+        - Updating a `Pod`:
+            - just update the images it uses in the file, then re-apply the .yml file with the same `name` and `kind`
+            - You can only change the image used basically, everything else needs a different approach (use `Deployment` instead)

+        - Using a `Deployment` instead a `Pod`, to run a set of `Pods`:
+            - Runs more, *identical* pods simultaneously!
+            - Also restarts crashed pods, by monitoring them
+            - These can also be used in production!

+            - Uses a `Pod template`, that contains the following info:
+                - Number of containers
+                - Name
+                - Port
+                - Image

+            - If we want the deployment to automatically check and update itself to use the latest version of the image it uses, we do the follwing:
+                - We need to recreate our docker image with a specific tag:
+                    - `docker build gakalmar/new-image:v1.1 .`
+                    - `docker push gakalmar/new-image:v1.1`
+                - Then we can update our running deployment like this:
+                    - `kubectl set image <object_type>/<object_name> <container_name>=<new_image_to_use>`
+                    - `kubectl set image deployment/client-deployment client=gakalmar/fibonacci-calculator-client-dev:v1.1`

+    - Docker runs 2 copies separately: one on your local machine, and the other one inside the node you are using in the kubernetes cluster.
+By default, in our terminal we are connected to the local docker version, but we can change this in the following way:
+        - `eval $(minikube docker-env)`
+            - This command only updates in the current terminal window, so if you want to use it, just open a new terminal, then kill it once you're done

 ## COMMANDS:
 - Install (on Linux): *( https://minikube.sigs.k8s.io/docs/start/ )*